This Privacy Notice is dated 10th January 2023.

 The information that we collect and store relating to you is primarily used to enable us to provide our Services to you.
 In addition, we may use the information for the following purposes:

-If you do not want us to use your data for any marketing purposes, you will have the opportunity to withhold your consent to this when you provide your details to us.
+There may be circumstances in which we ask for your consent to process data.
+For example, if you do not want us to use your data for any marketing purposes, you will have the opportunity to withhold your consent to this when you provide your details to us.

 The personal information you provided to us is stored within secure servers.
 We use appropriate technical and organisational measures to protect the personal information that we collect and process about you.
 The measures we use are designed to provide a level of security appropriate to the risk of processing your personal information.